ryjen/libcoda-db/README.md

 For sqlite3 databases results from a query will have a dependency on a database pointer that must remain open.
 Memory caching was add to pre-fetch the values and eliminate the dependency if needed.
 It can be done at the resultset, row or column level.
+Mysql has pre-fetching built-in and it is used within the library.

 Caching is also used for looking up schemas to reduce hits to the database.